LuukHenk/2048-Solver/README.md

 - Bugs:
     1. Script crashes in manual gamemode if a non-supported key is pressed
-    2. highest number in corner makes mistakes ( See images/bug_2 )
+    2. When trying to determine if the highest value is in a corner and stays in a corner after movement, the function returns false weights (images/bug_2)